Oregon Coast National Wildlife Refuge Complex: Nestucca Bay National Wildlife Refuge

 Nestucca Bay National Wildlife Refuge supports one tenth of the world's dusky Canada goose population.
 The refuge contains at least seven types of habitat, including tidal marsh, tidal mudflats, grassland, woodland, pasture, forested lagg—a transition between raised peat bog and mineral soil—and freshwater bogs, including the southernmost coastal sphagnum bog habitat on the Pacific Coast.

-The sphagnum bog provides habitat for many interesting and unusual species, such as the insect-eating sundew plant and the bog cranberry.
-Scientists have discovered many layers of sand and peat under Neskowin Marsh indicating a long history of tsunami activity which carries sand from the coastal sand dunes.
+The sphagnum bog provides habitat for a large diversity species, such as the insect-eating sundew plant and the bog cranberry.
+Scientists have discovered layers of sand and peat under Neskowin Marsh indicating a long history of tsunami activity which carries sand from the coastal sand dunes.
 These might be the best record of tsunami activity within the Cascadia subduction zone.

 The refuge was established in 1991, and is located on Nestucca Bay at the confluence of the Nestucca and Little Nestucca rivers, ranging 3 to 5 miles (5 to 8 km) south of Pacific City.
 Across the bay to the west is Nestucca Spit and Robert W. Straub state parks.

 The refuge is closed to all public use, except during two special events: one in February and one in October.
 A viewing area is planned for construction, probably in 2008.